What matters

 Where it matters

-The work is strongest when the product, pages, and trust layer all need to improve together.
+This is strongest where the product, the pages, and the trust layer all need to improve together.

 The Wall & Fifth version stays commercial, structural, and product-aware.